andrewboudreau/VRTest/readme.md

-Andrew Boudreau Clock Demo - VR Edition
+# Andrew Boudreau Clock Demo - VR Edition

- Getting Started:
+## Getting Started
- - Install SteamVR from the asset store
+ Install SteamVR from the asset store

- Features:
+## Features
  - Analog Clock, Clock Animator
  - Makes use of interactable objects using VRTK
  - Custom GrabAttach script that has an animation between grabbing and releasing the clock